zimmski/tavor/README.md

 tavor --format-file file.tavor fuzz --filter PositiveBoundaryValueAnalysis --filter NegativeBoundaryValueAnalysis
 ```

 Alternatively to printing to STDOUT an executable (or script) can be fed with the generated data.
 You can find examples for executables and scripts [here](/examples/fuzzing).

 There are two types of arguments to execute commands:

 - #### exec

 	Executes a given command for every data generation.
 The validation of the data can be done via the executable and by using additional `--exec-*` fuzz command options.

-	For example the following command will execute a binary called `validate` with the default exec settings which feeds the generation via STDIN to the started process and apply no validation at all.
+	For example the following command will execute a binary called `validate` with the default exec settings which feeds the generation via STDIN to the started process and applies no validation at all.

 	```bash
 	tavor --format-file file.tavor fuzz --exec validate